sctlee/CharactorGen/README.md

 # CharactorGen
-This is a character generator.
+This is a character generator.Character is the one you image what you should be.
+It stay in your pc or mobile locally and use basic service from network.